akleinloog/website/content/post/my-blog-pt1/index.md

 A good way to do that, is to clone the [Academic Kickstart](https://github.com/sourcethemes/academic-kickstart) project in a separate directory.
 It provides a good demonstration of what the theme has to offer.

+## Add some content

+First add the configuration files.
+You can copy the ones from the Academic Kickstart project to get started.
+Read through them and adjust as you see fit.

+Also copy the _page_sharer.toml_ file in the _data_ folder to your local project.

+Playing around with Academic's many widgets using the Kickstart project should give you a fair idea on what other content you want to add.
+You can also have a look at my [sources repository](https://github.com/akleinloog/website) to see what I did for this blog.

 ## Try it out locally